"You mean I am actually supposed to walk in a war zone?" Well, yes, of sorts - but times are a-changing.

 Crossing the Westlink Motorway Towards Divis Street

 The landmark Divis Tower is on your left as you cross the intersection - dwarfing everything in sight.
-A monument to a failed experiment.
 The Tower and the once nearby Divis Flats were designed to provide low-cost housing for families.
-While the housing was low-cost, it also was of low quality and in effect a modern Catholic ghetto was created, a cauldron of unrest.
+While the housing was low-cost, it also was of low quality and in effect, a modern Catholic ghetto was created.
+This became a cauldron of unrest during the most troubled part of West Belfast's history.
 Now only the Divis Tower remains while more sensible housing has been erected in the vicinity.

 The seventh victim of the "Troubles" was killed in the Divis Tower - lying in his bed, Patrick Rooney was instantly killed when hit by heavy machine-gun fire from a police armored car.
 He was nine years old when he died on August 14th, 1969.

-Follow Divis Street and the "Garden of Remembrance" is soon on you left.
-This is a Republican monument to various dead of the "Troubles" - members of the IRA in active service, former members, Sinn Fein members and civilians from the Falls area.
-A memorial to and for a... close-knit community.
+Follow Divis Street and the "Garden of Remembrance" is soon on your left.
+This is a Republican monument to those who died during the "Troubles" - members of the IRA in active service, former members, Sinn Fein members and civilians from the Falls area.
+A memorial to and for a close-knit community.

 Saint Peter's Cathedral

 "The Cathedral Church of Saint Peter" serves the dioceses of Down and Connor, which intersect in Belfast.
-Built between 1860 and 1866, its twin spires were not finished until 1885 - ever since then it has been a landmark hard to miss when approaching Belfast from the Southwest.
+Built between 1860 and 1866, its twin spires were not finished until 1885.
+The spires have made this a hard-to-miss landmark when approaching Belfast from the Southwest.

 This landmark building of West Belfast may be best described as a working-class cathedral in a working-class area, a "citadel of prayer and faith in an otherwise depressing neighbourhood" (all quotes from Peter Galloway's "The Cathedrals of Ireland").